 Extended idling performed on this vehicle equipped with an exhaust aftertreatment system should be carried out at a low engine idle speed.
 There is no benefit to using a raised engine idle speed for extended idling.
-The only exception is for active PTO.
-Utilizing an engine speed above 1300 rpm is recommended for vehicles which perform extended idling with an active PTO.
+The only exception is for active PTO operation.
+Utilizing an engine speed above 1300rpm is recommended for vehicles which perform extended idling with an active PTO.

-During periods of extended idling, normally greater than 8 hrs, the conventional DPF system needs to perform a routine conditioning cycle.
+During periods of extended idling, normally greater than 8hrs, the conventional DPF system needs to perform a routine conditioning cycle.
 The conditioning cycle is controlled by the Engine ECU and will start and stop automatically as needed.
-The ATS conditioning is required to maintain normal exhaust aftertreatment system function and should not be stopped.
-ATS conditioning will not occur on TRU DPF systems.
+The ATS conditioning is required to maintain normal exhaust

-During these events the engine speed will increase to approximately 1050-1400 rpm, for non-PTO, in order to complete the exhaust aftertreatment conditioning cycle.
+During these events the engine speed will increase to approximately 1050-1400rpm, for non-PTO operation, in order to complete the exhaust aftertreatment conditioning cycle.
 Exhaust temperatures will also elevate slightly but remain much lower than those reached during regeneration and present no danger.

 If a compatible driver display is available a message will be displayed when the conditioning cycle is in progress.
 The message indicated in the driver's display will be "ATS Conditioning in Progress, No Action Required."
-If no driver https://www.etp.czonoreinissions Solution 243 display is available there will be no indication of an ATS conditioning event except for the automatic increase in engine speed.
+If no driver display is available there will be no indication of an ATS conditioning event except for the automatic increase in engine speed.